AØKK08388U Seminar: Organizational Economics (F)

 Organizational Economics is a field characterized by a lot of theoretical contributions, but traditionally much less empirical work.
 In this course, we will introduce the basic conceptual frameworks and models related to the topics analyzed, but then focus on the empirical contributions in the different subject areas.

-In additional to the learning outcome specified in the Curriculum the student is after completing the seminar expected to be able to:
+In additional to the learning outcome specified in the Master curriculum the student is after completing the seminar expected to be able to:

 - Describe how variation in organizational structures have implication for firm outcome and how different organizational structures achieve different objectives of owners and managers.

 - See similarities and spot differences in the structure of different organizations such as family firms, owner-managed firms, non-family firm and public sector institutions.

 - Formulate a research question and suggest teoretical and empirical strategies for solving the question.

 - Read research papers and extract key elements of such papers.
 This include being able to answer questions like:

 - What is the central research question addressed in an article?

 - To what extent does theory provide an answer to the proposed research question?